A titer is a measurement of the amount or concentration of a substance in a solution. It usually refers to the amount of antibodies

 to diseases such as measles

-, chickenpox, and hepatitis
+, chickenpox, or hepatitis

 .
 They can also help measure harmful antibodies related to lupus.